green-fox-academy/raptor-syllabus/README.md

 - The benefits of OO - theory behind OO, covering encapsulation, data hiding, polymorphism, inheritance
 - Intentions/Classes - what is a class and how are they derived, their anatomy (methods, properties, scope); creator; this
 - Extensions/Objects - how are they created and used
-- Extending OO - sub-classes, super, polymorphism, abstract and interface
+- Extending OO - sub-classes, super, polymorphism, abstract and interface, boxing/unboxing
 - Static, Final, Protected & Private
-- Base classes - Date, I/O
+- Mop up/Revisit - data conversion, Streams, I/O, Date, Scanner in context
+  - Date
   - Localisation - decimal point, mm/dd/yy vs dd/mm/yy vs ...
-- Mop up/Revisit - data conversion, Streams, Scanner in context

 ## Module 05 - Consolidating Skills
 *Having covered the core concepts at the heart of Java, solidify with practice dojos and gain experience; at the same time, start to understand how to deliver code by testing and handling issues.*